 Banquier solidaire by CA, un programme de volontariat pour les collaborateurs du groupe Crédit Agricole

 This is a unique partnership in the history of Crédit Agricole and the Grameen Crédit Agricole Foundation.
-With “Banquier Solidaire by CA,” the Group and the Foundation are capitalizing on their synergies and stepping up their action in favour of sustainable finance.
+With “Banquier Solidaire,” the Group and the Foundation are capitalizing on their synergies and stepping up their action in favour of sustainable finance.
 The objective is to provide additional advice and guidance for the microfinance and social businesses supported by the Foundation via pro bono missions carried out by the staff of the Crédit Agricole Group.

-The first mission under the “Banquier Solidaire by CA” programme was carried out in Burkina Faso, in cooperation with Crédit Agricole Assurances.
+The first mission under the “Banquier Solidaire” programme was carried out in Burkina Faso, in cooperation with Crédit Agricole Assurances.
 Eduardo Cardoso de Miranda, an expert in borrowers insurance at CA Insurance, provided guidance and support for the Foundation during a due diligence exercise at CIF-VIE.
 Created in 2013 with the support of the RCPB, the main microfinance cooperative network in Burkina Faso, and the NGO ADA, CIF-VIE intervenes in the micro-insurance sector and holds 6% of the shares of the local market.
 Taking a new step in its growth at this time, CIF-VIE is opening its capital to new shareholders.
 Thanks to the contributions by CA Assurance, the Foundation has been able to get a better understanding of the structure and to assess the possibility of investing in it.
 The assessment of the CIF-VIE financing file is in progress.

-Upcoming missions in Cambodia, Morocco and Kazakhstan
+Upcoming missions in Morocco and Kazakhstan

-Before the end of 2018, two other missions could be launched in favour of Al-Karama in Morocco and another microfinance institution in Kazakhstan.
-Al-Karama today serves more than 26,200 clients in Morocco.
-It should benefit from financing and technical assistance under a cooperation scheme by and between the Foundation and Crédit du Maroc, including a mission of “Banquier Solidaire by CA” to improve its systems for the prevention of money laundering and financing of terrorism.
-For its part, the microfinance institution of Kazakhstan wishes to develop its offer of products and services and will host a Crédit Agricole expert to help in this sense.
+Before the end of 2018, two other missions could be launched in favour of Al-Karama in Morocco and KMF in Kazakhstan.
+Al-Karama today serves over 26,200 clients in Morocco.
+It should benefit from financing and technical assistance under a cooperation scheme by and between the Foundation and Crédit du Maroc, including a mission of “Banquier Solidaire” to improve its systems for the prevention of money laundering and financing of terrorism.
+KMF is the largest microfinance institution in Kazakhstan with more than 220 000 active borrowers and a €257 million portfolio.
+KMF will welcome a Crédit Agricole expert to help it develop its products and services offering.